 Lavender essential oil

-You may also add two drops of lavender oil to a cup of warm water and use the solution as a mouthwash.
+You may add two drops of lavender oil to a cup of warm water and use the solution as a mouthwash.
 Use the solution three times a day.
-You may also use cooled lavender tea to make a mouthwash.
+You can also use cooled lavender tea to make a mouthwash.

 Cloves / Clove oil